INVESTIGATION - DEFINITION

 Reliance of work done by third parties during investigation

 The investigator should be aware of the risks and objective of the case before deciding to place reliance on the work done by third parties such audited financial statements, internal audit reports, due diligence reports, management representation letters etc. The investigation report should contain in clear terms, the scope of reliance on the work done by others.

 The investigator may involve subject matter experts such as forensic accountants, legal professionals, tax consultants, etc., depending on the nature of the case under review.
 However, the investigation report should contain the details of reliance on the work done by the experts and their findings.

 Basis of opinion

 The investigator should refrain from issuing a speculative or vague opinion.
-The opinion should be confined to the facts under review.
-If a conclusion cannot be arrived appropriately on the facts reported, the justifications for the same should be called out in the report.
+The opinion after the investigation should be confined to the facts under review.
+If a conclusion cannot be arrived appropriately on the facts reported, the justifications for the same should be called out in the investigation report.

-Whether futuristic statements can be made in the report
+Whether futuristic statements can be made in the investigation report - audit and investigation

-All evidences, working papers, documentations should be retained as per the terms and conditions of the engagement agreement with the appointing authority.
+All evidences, working papers, documentations should be retained as per the terms and conditions of the engagement (investigation) agreement with the appointing authority.
 In case of any legal requirements in the court of law, the evidences would be required to substantiate the facts established by the investigator.
+Audit and investigation

 To be continued in Part 2…